 Architecture at La Venta

-La Venta was excavated first by Matthew Stirling for the Smithsonian Institution in the 1940s.
-Recent studies have been undertaken by Rebecca González Lauck at the Instituto Nacional de Antropología e Historia (INAH).
+The most recent archaeological studies have been undertaken by Rebecca González Lauck at the Instituto Nacional de Antropología e Historia (INAH).

 Clark JE, and Colman A. 2013.
 Olmec Things and Identity: A Reassessment of Offerings and Burials at La Venta, Tabasco.
 Archeological Papers of the American Anthropological Association 23(1):14-37. doi: 10.1111/apaa.12013